osaosemwen/containerdeployments/readme.md

 - clone this repo using ``` $ git clone https://github.com/osaosemwen/containerdeployments ```
 - Install docker-machine Dev, Test1 and Test2 on your PC, using the following command
  ``` $ docker-machine create --driver virtualbox dev ```
+"Note if this line does not work do not panic, either simply change your ISP i.e. go to a different location or router or follow the instruction from the git hub docker machine issues, or from stackoverflow"
 Where dev can be test1 and test2 for subsequent installations
 - Lastly, create an account on docker hub.